 Accepting credit cards makes life easy for your customers, and it means you get paid fast.
 Sometimes, however, a cardholder will dispute a charge, leading to a chargeback.
 This means their payment is reversed back to them by their bank and debited from your bank account.

 The good news, however, is that there are simple things you can do to protect yourself against chargebacks.
-Read on to learn how Wave handles chargebacks and supports you through the process.
+Learn how Wave handles chargebacks and supports you through the process.

 What is a chargeback?